 On the Arius thing, some say he slapped Arius and was thrown in jail for it, whereupon Jesus and Mary appeared to him, loosened his chains, gave him a copy of the Gospels and a bishop's stole (omophorion) respectively, and when the Emperor (Constantine, no less) heard of it released him and reinstated him, but others say this was a vision to Constantine directly, and some say to all the "bishops" at the Council.

-Not to mention after his death, when even the real St Nick got caught up in commercialism.
+Not to mention that after his death even the real St Nick got caught up in commercialism.
 He was buried in Myra, and it is said that every year his remains exude what is called myrrh, a rose-smelling watery liquid, to which miracles are attributed.
 It was a very popular, and profitable, site for pilgrimages.
 But in 1087 Myra was overtaken by Muslim powers -- the Eastern Roman Empire was pretty much losing control of Asia Minor generally at this time -- and his remains were removed to Bari, in Italy on the southern Adriatic coast, which had been under Byzantine control but had been taken by the Lombards and Normans.
-Stories disagree whether these were pious sailors to whom St Nick himself appeared telling them to keep the saint's remains under Christian control, or by pirates looking to sell them for a big profit.
+Stories disagree whether the remains were removed by pious sailors to whom St Nick himself appeared telling them to keep the saint's remains under Christian control, or by pirates looking to sell them for a big profit.

-Good for the local pilgrimage industry though.
+Either way, good for the local pilgrimage industry though!
 The Venetians started saying his remains were actually brought there, with only an arm left in Bari, and built a big church about it.
 An examination in the 1950s revealed the skeleton in Bari is intact.
 In 2005 British analysis of measurements from that examination showed that Nicholas was right about five feet tall.
-And the myrrh secretions continue there.
+And the myrrh secretions continue in Bari.
 Not to mention, on 28 December 2009 the Turkish government announced it will seek the return of the remains from the Italian government, to Demre, the modern town near Myra's ruins.
-While St Nick's stated wish to be buried there is noted, and the questionable removal of his remains, it has been noted too that it would be good for that descendant of the pilgrimage industry, tourism.
+While both St Nick's stated wish to be buried there and the questionable removal of his remains are noted, it has been noted too that it would be real good for that descendant of the pilgrimage industry, tourism.
 Indeed there is both a statue of St Nicholas and "Santa Claus" in town!

 What does this mean, a Lutheran might ask.
 A bunch of saint stuff coming out of the decadence and corruption against which the Reformation stood?
 Or does it show that be it St Nicholas or Santa Claus, the whole thing is simply story and myth, elaborated by a culture as a means of transmitting certain values, with religion being culture and myth taking itself way too seriously?

-Or is it that the stories and myths are taken way too seriously and the values lose their point?
+Or is it that the stories and myths are taken way too seriously and their point is lost?
 We can get all caught up in whether it was three daughters on three times, or three daughters on one time, through a window opening or down the chimney into stockings, whether Jesus and Mary came with the Gospel book and the omophorion to Nick himself or in a vision to the Emperor or came anywhere to anyone, whether he struck Arius or was even at the Council at all.

 Point is, none of that is the point.
-Somewhere in there is a pastor from a wealthy background who was a steward of the gifts God had given him as a response to the gift of salvation through faith in the merits of Christ God had given him -- good works because we are saved, not in order to be saved.
-Somewhere in there is a pastor who wanted the gratitude for the gifts through him to Christ who is the gift of God who saves, and not to an abstract "value" or himself which don't.
-And somewhere in there is a pastor, call him "bishop" or whatever you want, who stood fast for the truth of Jesus as God and Man by faith in whose merits in his death and resurrection we are saved (the Gospel).
+Somewhere in there is a pastor from a wealthy background who was a steward of the gifts God had given him as a response to the gift of salvation through faith in the merits of Christ God had given him; good works because we are saved, not in order to be saved.
+Somewhere in there is a pastor who wanted the gratitude for the gifts given through him to be directed to Christ who is the gift of God who saves, and not to an abstract value or to himself, neither of which saves.
+And somewhere in there is a pastor, call him "bishop" or whatever you want, who stood fast for the truth of Jesus as God and Man by faith in the merits of whose death and resurrection we are saved (the Gospel).

 Hell yes there's a Santa Claus.
 It's you, me, us, St Nick and the whole communion of saints.
 So get out there because you're saved and do something for somebody in a tight spot, and stand for the pure Christian faith and worship confessed in our Confessions, among which is the Nicene Creed btw, instead of all the bogus feel-good happy-clappy crap and Vatican II wannabeism.